 Bus Rapid Transit projects

-- The B Line on Lake Street and Marshall Avenue is advancing through project planning.
+- The METRO B Line on Lake Street and Marshall and Selby avenues is advancing through project engineering and is scheduled to open in 2024.

 A faster trip